 Signed by the chairman of Endiama, António Carlos Sumbula and his SPE counterpart, Hélder de Oliveira, this document follows another agreement signed by the two parties in November 2015 in Lisbon, which suspended the arbitration and court proceedings involving the two parties.
-Africa: Angola Leads Oil Production in Africa.
+Under the agreement, SPE, following pecuniary compensation, has handed over to Endiama its 49% share in the Sociedade Mineira do Lucapa company, which also holds stakes in the Camutué, Calonda and Yetwene diamond mines in the province of Lunda Norte.
+Related News: Africa: Angola Leads Oil Production in Africa.
 Photo: Angop The logistics base of Sonils Luanda — With its 1.7 million barrels of crude oil a day, well above Nigeria's 1.5 million, Angola stood in September this year, for seven running months, at the head of the African oil producing countries.